 Operant Conditioning in dog training

-More operant conditioning examples
+More operant conditioning everyday examples

 If you are following this so far, you will come to realize that these 4 possibilities are often different sides of the same coin.
 For example, a dog barks at the dinner table begging for food, the owner gives the dog food.
 What is going on?